-When the excitement reaches fever pitch this summer with England through to the semis, so get your footie-loving friends and family together to celebrate in style with a football party. (*Within restrictions of course...)
+The excitement is reaching fever pitch this summer with England through to the semis, so get your footie-loving friends and family together to celebrate in style with a football party. (*Within restrictions of course...)
 We’ve got fabulous food, awesome activities and other football party ideas for an award-winning bash in celebration of the glorious game.

 Whether you’ve decided to hold your football party on Wednesday for the semi-final or you're holding out that we will make it to the final on Sunday, you’ll need to make sure there is plenty of space for everyone to watch the big match.
 Where possible move furniture to the outside of the room, angle the TV so everyone can see it and place pillows and rugs across the floor for anyone who misses out on a seat.

 Football Inspired Food

 What do you think of when you need summer football party food?
 Yes, BBQ!
-We've got a whole section of recipes perfect for the Euros!
+We've got a whole section of snack ideas & recipes perfect for the Euros!
 Or, take your guests on a European trip with these dishes inspired by the competing nations:

 - Homemade Turkish chicken kebabs - Thread chunks of chicken onto kebab skewers with peppers, onions and mushrooms, marinade for two hours in paprika, garlic & Greek yoghurt before cooking on the barbeque.

 - German hotdogs – Serve frankfurters in soft bread rolls with beery onions, mustard & even sauerkraut for a football party recipe favourite.

 - Tuna Nicoise - If you think your guests might prefer something a little lighter, why not serve up this French dish?
 A delicious plateful of lettuce, tuna chunks, baby tomatoes, hard boiled eggs, cooked green beans, plump black olives, and warm new potatoes, drizzled with a little dressing of your choice – we like garlic and herb or a simple Caesar.